-- Thyroid hormone imbalances.
+- Thyroid Hormone Imbalances

-- Autoimmune tests: ANA, Cardiolipin Antibodies, Lupus
+- Immune System Tests: ANA, Cardiolipin Antibodies, Lupus Anticoagulant, and TPO.

-- Thyroid testing: TSH, T3, T4 and TPO.
+- Thyroid Function Tests: TSH, T3, and T4.

 - Cardiolipin Antibodies